 Senthil will manage Engineering, Deployment and Operational support (through the winning bidders) of the PAWR Platforms to the requisite standards as set forth by the PPO along with the management of the in-kind equipment and services contribution from the industry consortium

 Reflecting the importance of the PAWR platforms to the development of wireless technology, NSF and more than 25 private-sector companies and associations in the US wireless industry will cumulatively provide approximately $100 million in cash and in-kind support to the design, development, deployment, and initial operations of the PAWR platforms:

 For press inquiries, please contact [email protected].

-If you are a company and are interested in joining this effort, fill out this information, and we will be in touch with you:
+If you are interested in joining this effort, fill out this information, and we will be in touch with you.

 The PAWR Project Office will collaborate closely with NSF, the wireless research community, local communities, and industry in the design, development, deployment, and initial operations of the research platforms.
 FAQs are listed below: